 Excerpts from CBUT’s “Summer Afternoon” featuring sidewalk prisms on East Pender St. in 1957.

 To me, the preservation of areaways and sidewalk prisms is akin to setting a nice table for a great meal – first impressions make all the difference.
-Entering a dining room to a beautifully set table, is like entering a building where all the external historical elements are in place.
-Yes, you will still have a delicious tasting meal, without a beautifully laid table, but no one can deny that the total experience is not enhanced when all the elements are in place.
+Entering a dining room to a beautifully set table is like entering a building where all the external historical elements are in place.

 I learned so much information about sidewalk prisms and architectural heritage that there was no possible way to fit it all in one post.
-Stay tuned, there may be a Sidewalk Prisms of Vancouver post – Part 2, coming soon.
+Update: I wrote about Sidewalk Prisms for Scout Magazine, in April 2018.
+That version includes a cool interactive map, but only includes 17 of the stops.

 Special thanks to heritage architectural consultant, Donald Luxton for meeting with me in person and providing me further illumination about sidewalk prisms and filling me in on areaways in Vancouver (no puns intended… well, maybe just a little).